 7. Are you accepting applications now?

 Yes, we are accepting applications.
-To begin the process, please complete the application and request that your transcripts be sent to:
+To begin the process, please complete the Graduate Programs General Application and request that your transcripts be sent to:

 Indianola, IA 50125